line/conditional/README.md

 Condition.of(ctx -> true).timeout(3000, TimeUnit.MILLISECONDS);
 ```

-If timeout is exceeded, a `TimeoutException` will be raised.
+If timeout is exceeded, a `TimeoutException` is raised.
 ```java
 var condition = Condition.of(ctx -> {
     try {